How to Declutter a Kitchen Pantry

 Step #4.
 Keep Track

-Each time you are getting ready to head out to the store, go into your pantry armed with your list and a pen.
-Look at what you have on your list and double-check that you actually need more of it.
-Then look at the containers in your pantry and see where you may be running a bit short.
+Before heading to the store, go into your pantry with your shopping list.
+Double-check to to ensure that what you are going to purchase, you actually need.
+Next, look at the containers in your pantry and see where you may be running a bit short.
 Add any items to your list.
 This one tip will be a huge game changer going forward.

 This can be a bit tricky so let’s talk about it for a minute.